Dynamical Complexity in Teleparallel Gauss-Bonnet Gravity: Dynamical System Analysis in Gravity

-\textbf{Critical Points $B_5 \text{-} B_8, Z=-\frac{3}{2}, \lambda=\frac{9}{2}$:} These critical points are describing the cold-dark matter-dominated era.
-From Table \ref{TABLE-VII}, we can observe that the critical point $B_{5}$ represents the standard cold dark matter-dominated era and the other three $B_{6}, B_{7}, B_{8}$ critical points are representing the non-standard cold dark matter era.
-Again from Table \ref{TABLE-VI}, we see the value of $q=\frac{1}{2} \text{and} \omega_{tot}=0$ at all these critical points.
-The critical point $B_{6}$ represents the standard cold dark matter era at $W_6 =0$ and similar to this, $B_{7}$ at $X_7 =0, W_7 =0$ and the critical point $B_{8}$ at $X_8 =0$.
-From Table \ref{TABLE-VIII}, we observe that the eigenvalues are unstable, and the existence of one zero eigenvalues at each critical point implies that all the critical points are non-hyperbolic.
+\textbf{Critical Points $B_2, (Z=-\frac{3}{2}, \lambda=\frac{9}{2})$:} This critical point is describing the cold-dark matter-dominated era.
+From Table \ref{TABLE-VII}, we can observe that the critical point $B_{2}$ represents the standard cold dark matter-dominated era.
+Again from Table \ref{TABLE-VI}, we see the value of $q=\frac{1}{2}$ and $\omega_{tot}=0$ at this critical point.
+From Table \ref{TABLE-VIII}, we observe that the eigenvalues are unstable, and the existence of one zero eigenvalue at this critical point implies that this critical point is non-hyperbolic.
 The behavior of phase space trajectories can be analyzed from Fig. \ref{Fig3}.
-The trajectories at these critical points are moving away from the critical points; hence, critical points show saddle point behavior.
+The trajectories at these critical points move away from the critical points; hence, critical points show saddle point behavior.

-\textbf{Critical Points $B_9 \text{-} B_{10}$, ($\lambda,~Z $ depend on $X$, $Y$):} In these critical points, the value of parameter $\lambda$ and $Z$ are depending on co-ordinate $X$, $Y$, and $Z$.
-The critical points $B_9$ and at $B_{10}$ may describe current cosmic acceleration, respectively, at $Z_9>-1$ and $\left(Y_{10}\leq 0\land \left(X_{10}<\frac{Y_{10}}{2}\lor X_{10}>0\right)\right)\lor \left(Y_{10}>0\land \left(X_{10}<0\lor X_{10}>\frac{Y_{10}}{2}\right)\right)$.
-The de-Sitter solution can be analyzed at $Z_9, Y_{10} =0$ respectively for critical points $B_{9}$ and $B_{10}$.
-The hyperbolic or non-hyperbolic nature of these critical points depends on the coordinate values and shows stability at the conditions described in Table \ref{TABLE-VIII}.
+\textbf{Critical Points $B_3 \text{-} B_{4}$, ($\lambda,~Z $ depend on free parameters $\epsilon_1$ and $\epsilon_2$):} In these critical points, the value of parameter $\lambda$ and the parameter $Z$ is depend on $\epsilon_1$ and $\epsilon_2$.
+The critical point $B_3$ and at $B_{4}$ may describe current cosmic acceleration, respectively, at $\epsilon_1>-1$ and $\epsilon_2>-1$.
+The de-Sitter solution can be analyzed at $\epsilon_1, \epsilon_2=0$ respectively for critical points $B_{3}$ and $B_{4}$.
+The hyperbolic or non-hyperbolic nature of these critical points depends on the coordinate values and shows stability at the conditions described in Table \ref{TABLE-VI}.
 The exact cosmological solution and the evolution equations at these critical points are described in Table \ref{TABLE-VII}.
-From the behavior of phase space trajectories in Fig. \ref{Fig3}, it can be observed that phase space trajectories are attracting towards both the critical points; hence, these critical points are attractors in behaviour.
+From the behavior of phase space trajectories in Fig. \ref{Fig3}, it can be observed that phase space trajectories are attracting towards both the critical points; hence, these critical points are attractors in behavior.